BIOPHYSICAL IMAGING

 In a current project, we apply Deep Learning techniques on Fluorescence Correlation Spectroscopy (FCS) data to correct a variety of hardware- and sample-related artifacts, such as photobleaching, contamination from additional slow moving particles, or sudden drops in intensity because of detector anomalies.

-Nanoparticles - Polytarget Collaborative Research
+Nanoparticles - Polytarget Collaborative Research Center 1278

 During the development of new medications, several promising approaches suffer from severe side effects and biodegradation.
 One approach to address both issues is to use drug-carrying vessels.
-In a cooperation with Prof. Schubert's group, nanoparticles are developed to be used as a drug-delivery system.
+In a cooperation with Prof. Schubert's and Oliver Wertz’s group, nanoparticles are developed to be used as a drug-delivery system.
 Due to the typical particle size of 100 - 200 nm, it is not possible for them to diffuse through the cell membrane.
 Hence, to overcome this barrier, we aim to improve the receptor-mediated uptake of nanoparticles.

 Such a system offers the opportunity to use a large library of already developed drugs with a specific targeting and with only minimal side effects.